 - Analysis of impacts of reporting under either UK endorsed International Financial Reporting Standards (IFRS) (which are optional in UK) or UK GAAP (including FRS 101 and 102).

-If you would like to discuss whether or not your UK subsidiary meets the qualification criteria for audit exemption either as a small company within a small worldwide group or via parental guarantee then please do get in touch with Richard Collis.
+If you would like to discuss whether or not your UK subsidiary meets the qualification criteria for audit exemption, either as a small company within a small worldwide group or via parental guarantee, then please get in touch with Richard Collis.